MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMTaskSequence.md

 ## DESCRIPTION

-The **Export-CMTaskSequence** cmdlet exports a Microsoft System Center Configuration Manager task sequence to a .zip file.
+The **Export-CMTaskSequence** cmdlet exports a Configuration Manager task sequence to a .zip file.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.